CMS Part D 2014 Standard Benefit Model Plan Details

 Note: With the exception of the ANOC/EOC, LIS Rider, and abridged or comprehensive formularies, no additional materials may be sent prior to the beginning of when marketing activities may begin on October 1.

-he Annual Election Period (AEP) and Open Enrollment Period (OEP) will begin on October 15, 2012 and end on December 7, 2012.
-Marketing of Medicare Part D plans will begin on October 1, 2012.
-Your new Medicare Part D plan will still take effect on January 1, 2013.
+The Annual Election Period (AEP) and Open Enrollment Period (OEP) will begin on October 15, 2013 and end on December 7, 2013.
+Marketing of Medicare Part D plans will begin on October 1, 2013.
+Your new Medicare Part D plan will still take effect on January 1, 2014.
 This three week period after the close of the AEP/OEP will allow the Part D Plans and Medicare to process new enrollments and get welcome kits and membership cards out to member prior to the January 1st plan effective date.

-To promote high Medicare Part D and MA plan quality, in 2013, The Centers for Medicare and Medicaid Services (CMS) will alert plan members if their Medicare Part D drug plan or Medicare Advantage health plan has failed for three straight years to achieve at least a 3-star quality rating and offer a Special Enrollment Period (SEP), if desired, that will allow the member to move to a higher quality plan.
+To promote high Medicare Part D and MA plan quality, The Centers for Medicare and Medicaid Services (CMS) will alert plan members if their Medicare Part D drug plan or Medicare Advantage health plan has failed for three straight years to achieve at least a 3-star quality rating and offer a Special Enrollment Period (SEP), if desired, that will allow the member to move to a higher quality plan.
+The SEP began in 2013 and continues for 2014.

-Beginning in 2012, CMS established a Special Enrollment Period (SEP) to allow Medicare beneficiaries eligible for Medicare Prescription Drug (PDP) Plans or Medicare Advantage (MA & MAPD) plans to switch to a 5-star plan at any point during the year.
+Beginning with the plan year 2012, CMS established a Special Enrollment Period (SEP) to allow Medicare beneficiaries eligible for Medicare Prescription Drug (PDP) Plans or Medicare Advantage (MA & MAPD) plans to switch to a 5-star plans at any point during the year.

 CMS is exercising its existing statutory authority under Section 1851(e)(4)(D) of the Social Security Act to establish this special election period.